Code-Institute-Submissions/ocassidydev-blackjack_SepResub/README.md

 - Figuring out how to make the logic for handling aces in the game was found using this answer on [StackOverflow](https://stackoverflow.com/questions/13518758/how-to-decide-when-ace-should-count-as-1-or-11-in-blackjack-game)
 - To build the javascript, [Python Tutor](https://pythontutor.com/) was used to visualize the data structures and do some initial debugging.
 - For refreshing certain concepts and documentations, I used [W3S Schools](https://www.w3schools.com/).
+- To build the nav bar and about page, code was taken from the Code Institute Love Running walkthrough project

 &nbsp;
 ### Content